eugenia1984/english/glossary.md

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> A

+- **are you interested?** is a way of asking someone if they want to know more or participate in something.

 - **attentive**: means paying careful attention or listening carefully.

 -  **awesome** is a word people use when they really like something.
 It's like saying very good!